Martyn’s Law and Lone Worker Safety: What Organisations Need to Know

 - Bag searches and CCTV

-- Panic buttons for lone staff
+- Panic alarms or emergency alert devices for lone staff

 - Access controls, fencing, and staff training